PKlemos/ROIT_Project-pklemos/README.md

 The Python script is written in version 3.10 and requires the openpyxl and unidecode libraries to function properly.

-There is a folder called API within the project that contains a Python API capable of reading the data from the excel file and writing it to a SQLite database through the "/insert_data" endpoint.
-The API also allows for data retrieval through the "/view_data" endpoint.
+There is a folder called API within the project that contains a Python API capable of reading the data from the excel file and writing it to a SQLite database through the "/CNAE_infos" endpoint.
+The API also allows for data retrieval through the same endpoint.
 The flask and openpyxl libraries are required for the API to function properly.

 ## API ##
 ## Endpoint: /CNAE_infos ##